ryholmdahl/vibe-gamedev/README.md

 - [ ] Does not currently support Prefabs. `.prefab` files behave quite differently from GameObjects in an active scene.
 Of course, if you're vibe coding, who cares about reusability?
 - [ ] Only the active scene is serialized/deserialized, so your agent can only "see" and manipulate the active scene.
 - [ ] I am not a Unity master.
 There are probably dumb assumptions made in here about how GameObjects or Components work.
 Please open a PR when you find them!
+- [ ] The deserialization is not robust to the agent making formatting mistakes (e.g., surrounding the strings within a list of strings with escaped quotation marks).
+These mistakes just get ignored and the property is not deserialized.